 How common is crypto insider trading?

 Earlier this year, researchers at the University of Technology Sydney estimated that insider trading occurs in 10% to 25% of all crypto listing announcements.
 In the stock market, by comparison, insider trading is estimated to occur in 20% of mergers and acquisitions and 5% of quarterly earnings announcements.
-This suggests that stocks and cryptocurrencies are traded by insiders at similar rates.
+This suggests that stocks and cryptocurrencies are traded by insiders at a similar rate.

 Insider trading is also a challenge in the NFT space, with one recent case involving the illicit trade of 45 different NFTs.